 You can’t judge a book by its cover.
 Still, people do it all the time.

-Some authors on the market could sell a book with only their name printed on a black cover, but let’s be honest: we are not there yet.
-For mere mortals, covers are just as important in marketing as the catchy title and interesting blurb.
-You can try and design it for yourself or pay a pro to do it for you.
-Here are the pros and cons of 2D and 3D book covers, and some of the most popular cover design websites.
+Some authors on the market could sell a book with only their name printed on a black cover, but for mere mortals, covers are just as important in marketing as the catchy title and interesting blurb.
+You can design it yourself or pay a pro to do it for you.

 3D book covers for bundles

-Bundle-selling ebooks, however, is a great way for readers to save some money and an even better way for authors to get their readers read the whole story.
-If 2,000 people read the first book in your series, and 1,000 buy the second, chances are that only 500 people will buy the third.
-It is not because your writing got worse; people simply loose interest over time.
-If you can get them to buy all book sin the series at once, it is more likely that they will eventually finish it.
-(Nobody likes wasting their money on books they never read.
-Oh wait, there is even a Japanese word for it.)
+Let’s say 2,000 people read the first book in your series, then 1,000 buy the second.
+Chances are that only 500 people will buy the third.
+It is not because your writing got worse; people simply lose interest over time.
+If you can get them to buy all books in the series at once, it is likely that they will eventually finish it.

 Hire a professional

-Thankfully, it is not difficult to find a professional designer for designing a 3D cover.
-If you don’t have a friend who is a pro in InDesign or PhotoShop, pick one of the following websites to do the job for you.
-(If your favourite website is not on the list, please tell us about it in the comments.)
+It is not difficult to find a professional designer to design a 3D cover.
+If you don’t have a friend who is a pro in InDesign or Photoshop, pick one of the following websites to do the job for you.

 Ebooklaunch.com offers a full service.
-You can select a package consisting of either an ebook cover or both ebook and print cover, then share your ideas about what you would like to see.
-They also help you out, if you have absolutely no idea.
+You can select a package consisting of either an ebook cover or both an ebook and print cover, then share your ideas about what you want to see.
+They also help you out if you have absolutely no idea.
 Pay by Paypal and receive your cover by email within 14 days.
-If you are not satisfied, they change it for you or give a full refund.
-The ebook only package costs $349, and it even includes a 3D book cover generator for marketing purposes.
-Still not convinced?
-Check out the full portfolio here.
-(We’re not affiliated with them in any way, just really like the service.)
+If you are not satisfied, they change it for you or give you a full refund.

-If you are looking for something more affordable, Vila Design can do pretty much the same thing, but for a fraction of the price.
-Starting at $45 and increasing with the number of stock images used and photo manipulation required, their covers are beautiful and available for everyone.
+Vila Design can do pretty much the same thing but for a fraction of the price.
+Starting at $69 and increasing with the number of stock images used and photo manipulation required, their covers are beautiful and available for everyone.

-This guide is specifically focused on designing 3D book covers, but we already have articles on book cover fonts, book cover sizes and book title punctuation:
+This guide is specifically focused on designing 3D book covers, but we already have articles on book cover fonts, book cover design, and book title punctuation: